 “I taught a full lecture hall of approximately 300 students at the University of Colorado twice weekly.
 I also graded papers, planned curriculum with a team and engaged in tutorial sessions online.”

 Consistent tense: Keep the tense (present or past) consistent.
 Use parallelism, or similar phrasing, so that the reader can quickly understand your meaning.

 The example on the left is easier to read because parallelism makes each line grammatically and stylistically similar.
 This section is now far stronger by streamlining the verbiage and creating similarities among bullet points.

 The example on the right features leading verbs with different endings (superviSION, delivER, mentOR).
 This lack of parallelism takes longer for the brain to process.

 Bullet points: Using bullet points in CVs is becoming popular — bullet points make short and declarative statements that take up less than a line each, lending to your CV a parallel structure.
 Shorter verb-noun pairs belong on the same line.

 Postgraduate Demonstrator, University of Leicester (2004–present)

 I led several seminars for undergraduates.
 I have experience supervising five undergraduates on their dissertations.
 Demonstrated experiments and supervised practicals for undergraduate students.

 We understand that writing a CV can seem daunting.
 There’s quite a bit of information to track down and structure.
-Thankfully, there are a number of software programs that offer easy formatting solutions, templates and additional tools to help you make your CV.
+Thankfully, several software programs offer easy formatting solutions, templates, and additional tools to help you make your CV.